Our school vision statement is, ‘Together we can Achieve More’. Our school has three core values of: respect, kindness and co-operation.

 - Learning Mentors

-- Senco who holds Module 1 & 2 of Masters in Special and Inclusive Education (IOE, London).
+- Senco and Deputy Head who hold Module 1 & 2 of Masters in Special and Inclusive Education (IOE, London).

 - SEN TA staff specialist SEN CPD